 American Marty Kuehnert made sports history in Japan when in October 2004 he was named the first foreign General Manager of a Japanese professional baseball team.
 Kuehnert became the GM of Japan's first expansion team in more than 50 years, the Tohoku Rakuten Golden Eagles.

-His experience as a TV sports news anchor and commentator, sports agent, consultant to several top sporting goods companies, pioneer in the sports licensing and sports bar business in Japan, give Kuehnert the background to teach sports management, marketing and media at both Sendai University and the prestigious Tohoku University.
+His experience as a TV sports news anchor and commentator, sports agent, consultant to several top sporting goods companies, pioneer in the sports licensing and sports bar business in Japan, give Kuehnert the background to give his audiences a fascinating "inside look" at sports in Japan.